jh-isw/web-apps-node-iot-hub-data-visualization/README.md

 ### Run locally

 1. To pass parameters to the website, you may use environment variables or parameters.
-    - Open a command prompt or PowerShell terminal and set the environment variables **IotHubConnectionString** and **EventHubConsumerGroup**.
+    - Open a command prompt or PowerShell terminal and set the environment variables **IotHubEventHubConnectionString** and **EventHubConsumerGroup**.

         > Syntax for Windows command prompt is `set key=value`, PowerShell is `$env:key="value"`, and Linux shell is `export key="value"`.